 This is such great information for EVERY Catholic voter!

-Father Wade Menezez of the Fathers of Mercy delivered an excellent homily yesterday during the live EWTN daily Mass on the most important issues a Catholic should consider before entering the voting booth.
+Father Wade Menezes of the Fathers of Mercy delivered an excellent homily during an EWTN daily Mass on the most important issues Catholics should consider before entering the voting booth.

-He also explained how a Catholic should properly form his/her conscience and carefully contemplate the teachings of the Church before voting.
+He also explained how Catholics should properly form their consciences and carefully contemplate the teachings of the Church before voting.